 2. Make tomatillo puree: In a blender, combine the halved tomatillos with the quartered onion, poblanos and jalapeños, smashed garlic, chopped cilantro and oregano.
 Pulse until coarsely chopped, scraping down the side.
 With the machine on, add 1 cup of the cooking liquid and puree until smooth.
 Season the tomatillo puree with salt and pepper.

-3. Pour the green sauce into the cooking liquid in the casserole.
-Add the hominy and bring to a simmer over moderate heat.
-Add the shredded chicken to the stew, season with salt and pepper and cook just until heated through.
-Serve the pozole with radishes, onion, avocado, tortilla chips and lime wedges.
+3. Pour the green sauce into the cooking liquid.
+Add the hominy and bring to a simmer.
+Add the shredded chicken, season with salt and pepper and cook just until heated through.
+Serve with sliced radishes, onion, avocado, tortilla chips and lime wedges.
+Yum!!!